hyperspy/rosettasciio/doc/user_guide/index.rst

 User Guide
 ==========

 Welcome to the RosettaSciIO user guide.
-This guide provides in-depth information on key concepts of RosettaSciIO and how to use it.
-This includes information on how to install RosettaSciIO, the supported file formats, and how to use RosettaSciIO with other libraries than HyperSpy/ with other languages than python.
+This includes information on how to install RosettaSciIO, and how to use RosettaSciIO with other libraries than HyperSpy/ with other languages than python.

+A list of all the supported file formats can be found in the :ref:`supported formats <supported-formats>` section.

 .. toctree::
    :maxdepth: 2

    install
    interoperability

-.. include:: install.rst